Go interfaces are not inheritance

 1watermelon := apple

-This code does not transform an Apple
+This code does not convert an Apple into a Watermelon class at all.

-is merely a pointer to apple
+Instead, watermelon is merely a pointer to apple.

 What, then, constitutes exemplary code?

-Appropriate Examples in Go Language
+Appropriate Example in Go Language

 1package main